-Kurt English and Nick Cardello, a married couple that has been together for 25 years, recently posted two images of them kissing — both images taken 24 years apart — and the photos have since gone viral as an example of enduring gay love.
+Kurt English and Nick Cardello, a married couple that has been together for over 25 years, shared two images of them kissing — both images taken 24 years apart — and the photos have since gone viral as an example of enduring gay love.

 The couple met in 1992.
 A year after they started dating, they attended the March on Washington for Lesbian, Gay, and Bi Equal Rights and Liberation on April 25, 1993.
 While there, they took a picture of English affectionately kissing Cardello on the cheek while standing in the National Mall.

 Soon, the couple started receiving messages from friends who saw the images posted on various social media platforms.
-On Twitter, one tweet in particular showed the two photos alongside the caption: “it’s just a phase.”
-It has since been retweeted more than 161,864 times and favorited more than 634,782 times.
+On Twitter, one tweet, in particular, showed the two photos alongside the caption: “it’s just a phase.”

 The couple considered their newfound fame amusing at first, and then felt touched while reading supportive comments about their relationship’s longevity.
 Slowly, they realized how much their photo meant to a younger generation of LGBTQ people.